AN-CameronYoung/commitollama/README.md

   `Mistral` (Uses mistral:latest)

-  `Gemma` (Uses gemma3:latest)
+  `Gemma` (Uses gemma3:latest) (fast)

   `Qwen` (Uses qwen3:latest)

   `Custom` - It allows you to write down any other model name from ollama.

+- Use Emojis: It allows you to enable or disable the use of emojis in commit messages.

 - Use Description: It allows you to enable or disable the use of commit descriptions.

-- Use Emojis: It allows you to enable or disable the use of emojis in commit messages.
+- Use Lowercase: Enables or disables the use of lowercase at the beginning of commit messages.

+- Language: Language for commit messages.

+- Prompt Temperature: Custom temperature for generating the commit message.
+(Higher number = more creative)

+- Commit Template: It allows you to write down the commit template you want to use.
+You should use the following placeholders:
+  - `{{type}}`: It will be replaced by the type of the commit.
+  - `{{emoji}}`: It will be replaced by the emoji selected in the configuration.
+  - `{{message}}`: It will be replaced by the commit message.

+Default value: `{{type}} {{emoji}}: {{message}}`

+- Custom Model: Allows you to specify any model.
+The model has to be downloaded and available on your Ollama instance. **Note:** Ignored if `commitollama.model` is not set to "Custom".

+- Custom Language: Allows you to specify any language for the commit messages. **Note:** Ignored if `commitollama.language` is not set to "Custom".

 - Custom Emojis: Allows you to specify the emojis you want to use in the next template object within the VSCode config.json.